The Parish of Ravensden

 In Oldways Road still stands a Free Baptist Chapel established by the Bedford evangelist and former Curate of Colmworth, the Rev. Timothy Matthews.
 This has though recently become a private residence.

 The main road Bedford to Kimbolton (B660), cuts through the village past two notable features, the large white water tower and a delightful house known as The Grange together with Grange Farm next door and the row of cottages once occupied by workers on the farm.

-This Grange was constructed with direct access to the road when the Bedford to Kimbolton Road became a turnpike road and the house replaced an earlier Grange which stood further into the fields and closer to Church End, with a long private drive from near the Church.
+This Grange was constructed with direct access to the road when the Bedford to Kimbolton Road became a turnpike road and the house replaced an earlier Grange which stood behind Great Wood and Little Wood on the opposite side of the road.

 On the road to Thurleigh can be found Ravensden House and Brook Farm.